shibatch/tlfloat/README.md

 Contributions to this project are accepted under the same license.

+### Conditions under which our project provides services free of charge

 Our project provides only the current and previous versions of software free of charge.
 No other materials and services are provided free of charge unless they are explicitly stated to be free of